 3. Probe/measure the snow depth for every second meter (make sure you are in the line).
-3.4.1 Input of data into the local database

 /Data from the MagnaProbe CR10X data logger must be offloaded according to the instructions for "dumping and processing data" in the MagnaProbe manual.
-Data from the MagnaProbe are saved in the GeoBasis directory (GeoBasis_YYYY/Snow monitoring/snow depth/Magnaprobe/Original files/yyyy-mm-dd).
+Data from the MagnaProbe are saved in the GeoBasis directory (GeoBasis\YYYY/Snow monitoring/snow depth/Magnaprobe/Original files/yyyy-mm-dd).